Michael-Equi/ROV_Test_Bench/README.md

 For running rosserial the first time make sure to `sudo apt-get install ros-kinetic-rosserial` and install the rosserial library from the arduino library manager

+Add vector_drive/thrusterPercents.h to the libraries folder in arduino

 ```
 Give examples